 Scribd – This may not exactly fill the role of your ultimate academic research database, however the monthly subscription service is still a good way to stay up to date on any new articles that might be running in your favorite magazines or be able to search through books that just hit the shelves.
 The documents section allows users to upload pretty much anything with few restrictions, so it’s become a repository for many textbooks and other academic content.

-Project Gutenberg — 53,000 free e-books available online, also part of the Archive.org searchable database.
+Project Gutenberg — Provides 70,000 free e-books available online, and is part of the Archive.org searchable database.
+Browse bookshelves of related books or download catalogs.

 Getty Research Institute – The Getty Research Institute library collections include over one million books, study photographs, periodicals and auction catalogs.
 There’s also a pretty deep collection of rare or unique materials that focus on art history and architecture.